Rural Community Business Awards 2025

-Plunkett’s Rural Community Business Awards 2024, proudly sponsored by Bestway Wholesale, was held on Wednesday 23 October at Coin Street Conference Centre in London.
+Plunkett’s Rural Community Business Awards 2025, proudly sponsored by Lands Improvement was held on Thursday 3 July at the Royal Society of Chemistry in London.

 It celebrated the outstanding achievements of community-owned businesses and the dedicated and inspiring individuals who make them happen.